Fixed Asset Management and Compliance Training Course

 35 HoursOverview

-Globally, regulators are increasingly linking the level of risk a bank takes with the amount of capital it is required to hold.
-Banks and financial services are progressively adopting risk-based management practices.
-The complexity of banks, their products, regulations, and the global market continues to grow, presenting significant challenges in effective risk management.
-One key lesson from the recent banking crisis is that risks are highly interconnected, and to manage them efficiently, banks must understand these interrelationships.
+Across the globe regulators are increasingly linking the amount of risk taken by a bank to the amount of capital it is required to hold and banks and financial services are increasingly being managed on risk-based management practices.
+The banks, their products, the regulations and the global market are becoming increasingly complex, driving ever greater challenges in effective risk management.
+A key lesson of the banking crisis of the last five years is that risks are highly integrated and to manage them efficiently banks have to understand these interactions.

 Key features include:

-- a detailed review of major risks faced by banks
+- detailed review of the major risks faced by banks

-- industry best practices for adopting an enterprise-wide approach to integrating risk management across the entire organization
+- industry best practices for adopting an enterprise approach to integrating risk management across an entire organisation

-- using governance techniques to foster a culture where everyone actively manages risks in alignment with the bank's strategic objectives
+- using governance techniques to build a group wide culture to ensure everyone takes an active role in managing risks in line with the banks strategic objectives

-The course will extensively use case studies designed to explore, examine, and reinforce the concepts and ideas covered over the five days.
-Historical events at banks will be used throughout the course to highlight how they have failed to manage their risks and the actions that could have been taken to prevent losses.
+The course will make extensive use of case studies designed to explore, examine and reinforce the concepts and ideas covered over the five days.
+Historical events at banks will be used throughout the course to highlight how they have failed to manage their risks and actions that could have been taken to prevent loss.

 Objectives

-The objective of this course is to assist bank management in developing an appropriate integrated strategy for managing the complex and evolving risks and regulations in today’s international banking environment.
-Specifically, this course aims to provide senior-level management with an understanding of:
+The objective of this course is to help bank management deliver an appropriate integrated strategy for managing the complex and changing risks and regulations in today’s international banking environment.
+Specifically this course aims to give senior level management an understanding of:

-- major risks within the financial industry and key international risk regulations
+- major risk within the financial industry and the major international risk regulations

-- how to manage a bank’s assets and liabilities while maximizing returns
+- how to manage a bank’s assets and liabilities whilst maximising return

-- the interaction between different types of risks and how banks use an integrated approach for their management
+- the interaction between risk types and how banks use an integrated approach for their management

-- corporate governance and best practices for managing the diverse interests of stakeholders
+- corporate governance and the best practice approaches to managing the diverse interests of the stakeholders

-- how to cultivate a culture of risk governance as a tool for minimizing unnecessary risk-taking
+- how to develop a culture of risk governance as a tool for minimising unnecessary risk taking

 Who should attend this seminar

-This course is designed for those new to integrated risk management, senior management responsible for strategic risk management, or individuals who wish to deepen their understanding of enterprise risk management.
-It will be beneficial for:
+This course is intended those who are new to integrated risk management, senior management responsible strategic risk management, or those who wish to further their understanding of enterprise risk management.
+It will be of use to:

 - Senior managers